 Getting used to the new GA4 interface can take some practice.
 However, experimenting with this platform can help understand it better.
 The best part is that you can still use Universal Analytics along with GA4.
 This can help you get used to GA4 while you Universal Analytics is still collecting the data for.
-But after July 2023 you will need to do a complete migration to GA4 as Universal Analytics will stop collecting data.
+But after July 1, 2023, you can only analyse and report GA4 data as Universal Analytics will stop collecting new data.
 Get started with GA4 now, so that you can migrate with confidence.

 Found this helpful?
 Check out more interesting articles from our blog.